BobJackson/computer_science_problems_in_python/README.md

 # Learn python by classic cs problems

-learn a new program language is using it.
+The best way to learn a new program language is using it.